gary-rafferty/gary-rafferty.github.com/_posts/2024-05-29-Skill-Will.md

 How long is the person in the role?
 What is their career goal?
 What lateral opportunities are present?
 In my opinion, a more important question to ask is, “how long has that person been in the quadrant?”.

-If the skillset is continually high, then we can probably hazard a guess that they’re not being exposed to new challenges.
+If an employee's skillset remains consistently high, it's likely they are not being exposed to new challenges.
+Delegating more work to this person could be a way to challenge them, but there might be better approaches.

-Delegating more work to this person might be a valid mechanism of challenging them, but there might be better ways.
-Maybe an internal rotation will open up new domains that they had not been exposed to, and to new team members with whom they will need to develop relationships and trust.
+ - An internal rotation could open up new domains they haven't experienced before and introduce them to new team members, requiring them to develop new relationships and build trust.
-Maybe driving a community initiative will help them to sharpen some of their less-used soft-skills.
-Maybe mentoring an underperformer will help them to refine coaching and empathetic acumen.
+ - Driving a community initiative could help them sharpen some of their lesser-used soft skills.
+ - Mentoring an underperforming employee might also help them refine their coaching and empathetic abilities.

-Regardless of the activities, we’re aiming to gently nudge them back towards the low skill dimension, but maintaining the high motivation levels.
+The key is to find ways to push the employee out of their comfort zone and expose them to new experiences and responsibilities.
+This can help them continue to grow and develop in their role, and regardless of the activities, we’re aiming to gently nudge them back towards the low skill dimension, whilst still maintaining those higher motivation levels.

 Frame and shape the activity.
+Start with Why.

 Let’s contrast this with **Low Skill / Low Will**.